The following information on this page and associated pages are to help answer any questions you may have about the coronavirus pandemic.

 For up to date, factual information, visit GOV.UK or the NHS website.
 For local facts on the coronavirus we suggest reading the information on your local council website: Devon County Council, Cornwall Council, Somerset County Council and Dorset Council .
 You could also use the GOV.UK Coronavirus Information Service on WhatsApp.
 This automated chatbot covers the most common questions about coronavirus.
 Citizens Advice are also a good source of practical support and information.

-Please call us if you feel anxious, isolated or would just like to hear someone's voice or make contact with someone, we are here 0300 303 3691 or SMS 07856 426 940.
-Alternatively you can contact your county councils using the information in bullet point 3.
+Please call us if you feel anxious, isolated or would just like to hear someone’s voice or make contact with someone, our Time to Talk team is available on Freephone 0300 303 3691 or SMS 07856 426 940.
+Alternatively, you can contact our friendly HUB team on 01392 459 222 or email firstname.lastname@example.org

-- I'm struggling to get use to technology, I want to keep in touch with friends and family online?
+11.)
+Are you struggling to use technology to keep in touch with family and friends online?

 Our friends at AbilityNet help people of any age and with any disability to use technology to achieve their goals at home, at work and in education, why not get in touch with them, call 0800 269 545 or email email@example.com